a-sit-plus/signum/docs/docs/indispensable-asn1.md

     The builder also takes any `Asn1Encodable`, so you can also add an `X509Certificate`, or a `CryptoPublicKey` using the same concise syntax.
     **Do checkout the [API docs](dokka/indispensable-asn1/at.asitplus.signum.indispensable.asn1.encoding/-asn1/index.html) for a full list of builder functions!**

+## Debugging and Pretty-Printing
+Signum's ASN.1 engine provides pretty-printing capabilities.
+These are aimed at humans, debugging ASN.1 structures and ties in with OID descriptions.
+For tags that are well-known, pretty-printing will automatically decode contents on a best-effort basis and display them